Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire - a Medieval Village on Lac Léman in Haute Savoie, France

-After the castle, the Church of St Pancras is the most visual historic sight in Yvoire.
+After the castle, the Church of St Pancras is the most obvious historic sight in Yvoire.
 This small church dates partly from the eleventh century but it is a mixture of different architectural styles.
-Its most conspicuous feature is its onion-shaped stainless steel clock tower and steeple, which gleams in the sun and can be seen from far.
-The stainless steel structure was erected in 1989 to replace a tin original from 1854.

 Yvoire – a Fun Destination for Families & Children